Deutsche Bank to post third consecutive annual loss

 The company has struggled to keep revenue from shrinking and experienced a 10 percent drop in the third quarter.
 The bank had warned that the fourth quarter could be rough and confirmed that view on Friday.

-“Trading conditions in the fourth quarter 2017 were characterized by low volatility in financial markets and low levels of client activity in key businesses,” Deutsche Bank said in its statement.
+“Trading conditions in the fourth quarter 2017 were characterised by low volatility in financial markets and low levels of client activity in key businesses,” Deutsche Bank said in its statement.

 Revenue at Deutsche’s cash-generating bond-trading division was expected to drop 22 percent in the fourth quarter from a year ago, the bank said.